ttamg/tradingview-selenium-data/README.md

     git clone https://github.com/ttamg/tradingview-selenium-data.git

-Install using poetry.
+Either, install using poetry.
 From the cloned project directory

     poetry install

-Or alternatively install using pip from the cloned project director
+Or alternatively install using pip from the cloned project directory

     pip install -r requirements.txt

 ## Scraping data

-The scripts us the `TradingView` class that is in the `scripts.common` module.
+The scripts use the `TradingView` class that is in the `scripts.common.tradingview` module.
+This is a simple set of **helium** methods that interact with the **TradingView** UI

-This has methods that do the following:
+The `TradingView` class has methods that do the following:

 - Connect to TradingView and log in
-- Move to the chart layout you wish to download
+- Navigate to the chart layout you wish to download (with all the indicators you have defined)
 - Switch the asset or periodicity of the candles
-- Scroll to load the candles from a particular start date
+- Scroll to load the candles from a particular start date (so as to fetch more data)
 - Download the data as CSV

+The class does not do anything particularly special beyond scraping and replicates what you would do with the UI yourself in the browser.

+The `run()` method in the `scripts.common.run` module is a method that loops over the assets and periodicities you provide to fetch and download the market data you require.
+It calls the `TradingView` class at the relevant points.

-See the Python code in that module for details
+See the Python code in `scripts.common` for more information.

 > _NOTE_ - some of the HTML tags on TradingView are a bit brittle so this may need some tweaks from time to time as TradingView update their UI.